Faculty - Robert J. Lad

-Robert J. Lad has been at the University of Maine since 1988, and is a Professor of Physics and just recently retired as Director of the Laboratory for Surface Science & Technology, an interdisciplinary research center that focuses on nanotechnology and sensor technology.
-His research expertise covers areas related to surfaces, interfaces, thin films, micro-devices, and nanotechnology.
-He has been the PI or Co-PI on more than 40 grants totaling over $30 million from agencies, including NSF, ONR, DARPA, DOE, NASA, AFOSR, AFRL, ARO, and several industries, to support his research programs.
-He has more than 80 journal publications and 130 presentations at scientific meetings, and has advised individual research projects for 13 PhD, 6 MS, and 51 undergraduate students.
+Robert J. Lad has been at the University of Maine since 1988, and is a member of the Laboratory for Surface Science & Technology (LASST), an interdisciplinary research center at UMaine that focuses on surfaces, interfaces, thin films, micro-devices, and nanotechnology.
+He has been the PI or Co-PI on more than 40 grants totaling over $36 million from agencies including NSF, ONR, DARPA, DOE, NASA, AFOSR, AFRL, ARO, and several industries, to support his research programs.
+He and his students have authored more than 100 journal publications and given over 185 presentations at scientific meetings.
+He has advised individual research projects for 7 postdocs, 13 Ph.D., 6 M.S., and 55 undergraduate students.

-His laboratory contains a versatile Thin Film Synthesis, Processing & Characterization facility that is equipped with instrumentation including several different thin film deposition techniques (e-beam, sputtering, ALD, plasma-assisted growth), x-ray and uv photoelectron spectroscopies, electron and x-ray diffraction, scanned probe microscopies, high temperature furnaces, and a controlled-atmosphere conductivity/Hall effect measurements of sensor devices.
+His laboratory contains a versatile Thin Film Synthesis, Processing & Characterization facility that is equipped with instrumentation including several different thin film deposition techniques (e-beam, sputtering, ALD, plasma-assisted growth), x-ray and uv photoelectron spectroscopies, electron and x-ray diffraction, scanned probe microscopies, high temperature furnaces, and a controlled-atmosphere conductivity/Hall effect apparatus.